ambercouch/ac-advanced-flamingo-settings/readme.txt

 - **Export**: Click "Export Messages" in **Flamingo → Message Sync** to download all Flamingo messages in a JSON file.
 - **Import**: Upload a previously exported JSON file to restore messages, including the "Channel" column.
 - **Duplicate messages are automatically skipped, and a summary is displayed after import.**
+- **Large imports are now processed in optimized batches for better performance.**

 == Screenshots ==